Chipped Nails and Cheesecake

 He doesn't answer.
 Doesn't know how.

-In his car, the radio is playing something about love.
+In his car, the radio plays something about love.
 He turns it off.
 The silence is better.

 He drives home thinking about the salmon.
 How it knew where it was going.
 How it went anyway.